Tree-Guided Diffusion Planner: Background

 \subsection{Challenges in Guided Planning}

 Guided planning has primarily been evaluated on simple tasks where expert demonstrations are available or the guide function is convex and differentiable.
-As a result, prior works have focused on improving the sampling quality of the pretrained diffusion model, which was the main bottleneck in test-time guidance in these simplified settings~\cite{lee2023refining, chen2024simplehierarchicalplanningdiffusion}.
+As a result, prior work has focused on improving the sampling quality of the pretrained diffusion model, which was the main bottleneck for test-time guidance in these simplified settings~\cite{chen2024simplehierarchicalplanningdiffusion, lee2023refining}.
 Despite the importance of improving trajectory sampling quality, there has been limited investigation into how guidance algorithms themselves adapt to increasing task complexity and respond to various forms of test-time objectives.
 In this section, we first study a fundamental challenge in guided planning: the exploitation-exploration trade-off, and then discuss the limitations of na\"ive gradient guidance, a standard test-time planning approach.

 \textbf{Exploration-Exploitation Trade-off.} Test-time guided planning employs two distinct score functions: score estimate from the pretrained diffusion model and a user-defined guide score.
 Not only to generate a feasible trajectory but also to maximize its fitness, the agent is encouraged to balance the exploitation of the pretrained model and the exploration of novel trajectories.
 Gradient-based guidance typically requires selecting a guidance strength $\alpha$ to balance adherence to the guide signal and trajectory fidelity.
 However, $\alpha$ is highly task-dependent, and exhaustive tuning across tasks introduces significant overhead during evaluation.
 For example, Fig.~\ref{poc} illustrates several gold-picking tasks within a fixed maze map.
-The optimal value of $\alpha$ varies across tasks, depending on how far the gold location deviates from unconditional navigation trajectory, which favors the shortest path (more details in Supplementary material).
+The optimal value of $\alpha$ varies across tasks, depending on how far the gold location deviates from the unconditional navigation trajectory, which favors the shortest path (see the supplement for more details).